 What is a management consultant?
 In general, a management consultant provides organizations with strategic advice and project management consulting to help them resolve a variety of complex business issues.

-Ready to learn if management consulting is the right career for you?
-In this guide, we cover:
+Read on to learn if management consulting is the right career for you.

 What Does a Management Consultant Do?

 Management consultants work with company executives and business leaders to identify organizational challenges, gather and analyze information, and develop and implement solutions.
-They often work on complex projects in a variety of industries and sectors.
+Management consultant jobs often include work on complex projects in a variety of industries and sectors.

 A management consultant’s work scope generally falls into three categories.